 You have the right to request access to the personal information we collect from you, change that information, or delete it in some circumstances.

-Nominated Professionals: Use our Professional Privacy Rights Portal: https://adnexi.com/professional-information-request
+- Nominated Professionals: Use our Professional Privacy Rights Portal: Professional Privacy Rights Portal

-Potential Clinical Trial Participants: Use our Participant Privacy Rights Portal: https://adnexi.com/participant-information-request
+- Potential Clinical Trial Participants: Use our Participant Privacy Rights Portal: Participant Privacy Rights Portal

-Alternatively, you may email our Data Protection Officer at coby@adnexi.com.
-We will respond to your request within 30 days, or as otherwise required by applicable law.
+Alternatively, you may email our Data Protection Officer at [email protected].
+We will respond to your request within 30 days (or within 20 days for requests made under Mexico's Federal Law on Protection of Personal Data, Ley Federal de Protección de Datos Personales en Posesión de los Particulares), or as otherwise required by applicable law.
 Where we act as a service provider/processor to a Sponsor or participating research site, we may coordinate with or redirect your request to that party as required.